 Call recording in Genesys Cloud overview

-If you enable recording on the SIP trunk, then Genesys Cloud retains all external interactions by default, even without any policies defined.
+If you enable recording on the SIP trunk, then Genesys Cloud retains all external interactions by default, even without any defined policies.
 Genesys Cloud does not record interactions between two internal users unless one or more of the participants makes a user recording.

-Depending on the features enabled for your organization, Genesys Cloud provides two basic categories of recording: user recording and policy-based recording.
+Depending on the features you enable for your organization, Genesys Cloud provides two basic categories of recording: user recording and policy-based recording.

 - With Genesys Cloud Communicate, users can record calls manually one at a time.

 - With Genesys Cloud Contact Center, users can manually record calls, and managers can also create policies that define what to do with retained interactions.